MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 By default, this feature remains in **disabled** state.

-## Enabling Organizations on the Platform
+## Enabling organizations on the platform

 ```Enable Organizations on the Platform
 Features:IsMultiOrgDeployment
 ```

-The Community Training portal allows you to [manage the portal with multiple organization](../user-management/organization-management.md).
+The Community Training portal allows you to [manage the portal with multiple organizations](../user-management/organization-management.md).
 An organization comprises of a group of learners and administrators on your training platform who have a particular purpose or belong to a specific criteria.
 You can enable/disable this feature depending upon your requirements.

-By default, this feature remains disabled with value **False**, therefore not allowing administrators to create multiple organizations.
+By default, this feature remains disabled with value **False**, which blocks administrators from creating multiple organizations.

-## Restricting ability to edit Learner profile for non-Global admin
+## Restricting the ability to edit the learner profile for non-global admin

 ```Disable profile edit for non-global admin
 Features:disableProfileEditForNonSuperAdmin